- Log in

 - The percentage of graduates who agreed their studies had improved their generic skills.

 The student satisfaction data was sourced from the Australian Government’s Quality Indicators for Learning & Teaching (QILT) website.
-The QILT data used was for students who have studied postgraduate degrees, however, in cases where not enough data was available at postgraduate level, we used responses from undergraduate students.
+The QILT data set used was for students who have studied postgraduate degrees, however, in cases where not enough data was available at postgraduate level, responses from undergraduate students were used.

-We have not used student outcomes like median salary and percentage in full-time employment because these results are often influenced by the socioeconomic characteristics of a university.
+We have not used student outcomes like median salary and percentage in full-time employment because these results are often influenced by the economic and socioeconomic characteristics of a university's catcment.